 Wrinkle-free, odor repellent fabric is awesome, but 9 times out of 10 you’re going to wash your clothes in the sink, or in a regular old laundry machine, and dry them on the line or a dryer after a normal amount of wear (1-2 days).
 You don’t need a backpack full of fancy travel clothing.
 You just need one or two pieces you can beat the crap out of, hand wash, and hang to dry in a few hours.

+The best travel fabrics are quick-drying and durable.
 The most important feature of a truly portable wardrobe is a few choice pieces of quick dry clothing.
 Here’s everything you need to know about how quick dry fabrics work, what to look for when buying quick dry fabric, and when to get (or not get) quick dry clothing.
 Get ready, because like a good pair of hybrid travel shorts, this is gonna be over fast.

 What is “Quick Dry” Fabric?